stacey-gammon/repo-stats/README.md

 # repo-stats

+[View a stats](https://stacey-gammon.github.io/repo-stats/ ) of some large TypeScript monorepos on GitHub.

 Compare repository statistics.
 This tool outputs a csv file with repo statistics from TypeScript repositories in GitHub that are larger than 400MB and have more than 1,000 stars, as well as any repositories listed in `extraRepos` in the `config.json`.

 ## Install dependencies